edunzer/MIS275_INTRO_TO_RELATIONAL_DATABASE/README.md

 Quizzes and exams will cover textbook and lecture material.
 The final exam will be comprehensive and will cover material from the entire course.

-STUDENT RESPONSIBILITY

-Class Participation Students are expected to manage their time to be able to complete the course curriculum activities.
-This includes, turning in all assignments and accomplish all of the quizzes and exams by the assigned due date.

-Grade Disputes If you wish to dispute the grade assigned to a paper, presentation, or a question on an exam, you must do so in writing.

 GRADING SYSTEM